code-qtzl/learn-functional-programming/README.md

 # learn-functional-programming

-This repo contains my solutions for a Functional Programming course
+This repo contains my solutions for a Functional Programming course.